jgwill/orpheuspypractice/README.md

 ### Olca

 The olca.py script is designed to function as a command-line interface (CLI) agent.
 It performs various tasks based on given inputs and files present in the directory.
 The agent is capable of creating directories, producing reports, and writing instructions for self-learning.
 It operates within a GitHub repository environment and can commit and push changes if provided with an issue ID.
 The script ensures that it logs its internal actions and follows specific guidelines for handling tasks and reporting, without modifying certain configuration files or checking out branches unless explicitly instructed.

+#### Tracing

+Olca now supports tracing functionality to help monitor and debug its operations.
+You can enable tracing by using the `-T` or `--tracing` flag when running the script.
+Ensure that the `LANGCHAIN_API_KEY` environment variable is set for tracing to work.